bitmonky/PeerTree/README.md

 See The BorgIOS Project [Available Here](https://github.com/bitmonky/BorgIOS) Shows what can be built with peerTree technology.

 We are currently working on the memory peerTree application, which allows natural‑language queries to retrieve files simply by describing what you’re looking for, instead of memorizing filenames or directory paths.
-[Can Be Seen Onine Here](https://www.bitmonky.com/whzon/bitMiner/webConsole.php?git=git).
+[Can Be Seen Online Here](https://www.bitmonky.com/whzon/bitMiner/webConsole.php?git=git).

 The project also includes a proof‑of‑concept non‑blockchain distributed ledger that implements BORG shells — virtual trading shells.